gauravkolekar/token_ring_algorithm_python3.6/README.md

 # Content of this repository:

 This repository contains node4.py, node1.py, node2.py, node3.py.
-These python files simulate
+These python files simulate individual nodes in token ring

 # How to run this code:

 Secnario:

 1. Single election:

 run node4.py, node1.py, node2.py, node3.py in this order.
 Look at the output's of node 4.
 You will see token been passed at high speed.
 Than close the node 4 program.
 You will see leader election take place.
 You will see node 3 become the leader.
 Than again start node 4, you will see node 4 start election and leader election take place.